lthanhbinh/React_Redux_Webpack/README.md

 # EAS Web
-An application for all users to view flight information and for employees to manage the EAS system.
+An application for all customers can ...

 ## Architecture
 This is a React+Redux based application.
 It does not currently use any component framework.
 One may be adopted in the